funvill/funvill.github.io/_posts/2023-02-22-idea026-digger-game.md

 - **Build Road** - Put a road tile down on the map.
 If the road meets the end of the map, flip a newly discovered tile over.
   - Building roads consumes gravel resources.
-  - Roads can be built in parallel, meaning if another player already build a road on this segment you can’t.
+  - Roads can't be built in parallel, meaning if another player already build a road on this segment you can’t.
 - **Move a digger** - Put a digger on an unclaimed mineral tile, or move a digger from one claim to another
   - This claims the mineral for yourself.
   - A road must be constructed from the warehouse to the mineral tile before you are able to claim it.